 Root canals are about eliminating pain, not causing it.
 A root canal is essentially a kind of flushing measure for your tooth.
 Your dentist cleans out infected tissues and pulpy matter near the root of your tooth and fills in the hole with materials designed to keep the infection from coming back.
 Root canals may have been pegged as a painful procedure because the operation takes place close to the tooth’s nerve, but modern powerful anesthetics have pretty much rendered it completely pain-free.
 Admit it: wouldn’t you rather undergo a fairly mild procedure of relatively short duration than sit around with toothache for days?

-- A number of tooth-related problems can lead to a root canal.
+A number of tooth-related problems can lead to a root canal.
 Most common is plain old decay – if a cavity isn’t filled, decay can penetrate the interior of the tooth until it reaches and infects the pulp, causing an abscess.
-(Another reason to get a regular checkup from your La Grange dentist.)
 Trauma to the tooth, such as an impact, can also cause infection that may require a root canal.

-- Root canals don’t always need to be performed by a specialist.
-Many family and general dentists in the La Grange, KY are qualified to perform a root canal.
+Root canals near Lakeview don’t always need to be performed by a specialist.
+Many family and general dentists in the Lakeview are qualified to perform a root canal.
 There is a branch of dentistry, endodontics, that specializes in the treatment of the tooth’s interior.
 Certain root canals – especially those involving teeth with more than one canal, such as molars, may demand the expertise of an endodontist.

-Dentist La Grange KY – When searching for a dentistin LaGrange, KY, check out Crestwood Dental Group, your area resource for expert family dentistry providing a full range of services for children and adults.
+When searching for a dentist near Lakeview visit Family Dental Care, your area resource for expert family dentistry providing a full range of services for children and adults.